nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview.md

-For the second async interview, I spoke with Taylor Cramer -- or cramertj, as I'll refer to him. cramertj is a member of the compiler and lang teams and was -- until recently -- working on Fuschia at Google.
+For the second async interview, I spoke with Taylor Cramer -- or cramertj, as I'll refer to him. cramertj is a member of the compiler and lang teams and was -- until recently -- working on Fuchsia at Google.
 They've been a key player in Rust's Async I/O design and in the discussions around it.
 They were also responsible for a lot of the implementation work to make `async fn` a reality.